-Hydrochlorothiazide is a thiazide diuretic which acts as by inhibiting fluid-expelling and blood pressure-lowering agent which increase the tubular re-absorption of sodium in the cortical diluting segment.
+Hydrochlorothiazide is a thiazide diuretic which acts as fluid-expelling and blood pressure-lowering agent by inhibition of substances which increase the tubular re-absorption of sodium in the cortical diluting segment.

 It increases the urinary excretion of sodium and chloride and, to a lesser degree, the excretion of potassium and magnesium, thus increasing diuresis and exerting an anti-hypertensive effect.